• Atmospheric CO2 /Parts per Million /Annual Averages /Data Source: noaa.gov

 The recent wave of criticism that has hit Vanguard is refusing to die down as yet another shareholder is lashing out.
 What's next for the embattled asset manager?

-Content Tags: Investment Manager ESG Activism U.S.
+Content Tags: Investment Manager ESG Activism US

 Following a merciless letter from an activist shareholder group last week, the US asset management giant has come under renewed pressure from shareholders as another shareholder has come forward to slam the company’s climate change policy.